Kaiziron/hxp_ctf_2020/README.md

-# Writeups of hxp CTF 2020
+# Writeups of solved challenge in hxp CTF 2020